Nour-Elrouby/House-Price-Prediction/README.md

 The exported pipeline contains the fitted preprocessing steps and Random Forest estimator.
 The API therefore applies the same transformations used during training before it returns a price estimate.

+## Dataset

+The model is trained with the [House Price dataset on Kaggle](https://www.kaggle.com/datasets/juhibhojani/house-price).
+Download the dataset, save it as `house_prices.csv` in the project root, and run the notebook from top to bottom to reproduce the trained model.

 ## Technology

 | Component | Purpose |